What is CareShield Life?

 Launched on 1 October 2020, CareShield Life is a long-term care insurance scheme that provides basic financial support for individuals who are severely disabled.
 Individuals are covered for life once all premium payments are completed by age 67.
 Individuals eligible for claims will receive a cash payout of at least $600 per month for as long as they remain severely disabled and meet the eligibility criteria.

-What are the payouts under CareShield Life?
+How much are the payouts under CareShield Life?

 In the event of a severe disability, those who are covered under CareShield Life will receive monthly payouts of at least $600, for as long as they remain severely disabled.